 Create custom fields

-You can create custom fields to use on your interview template that will then copy over when you copy the template project.
+You can create custom fields to use on your interview template that will then copy over when you duplicate the template project.
 You could create a number custom field to give a score of 1–5 on how well they answered the question.

 Communicate with comments